List of qualifications

 TRANSLATION EXPERTISE:

-• Fiction and theatrical texts
+• Fiction and theatrical texts, culture and art

 • Non-fiction